1 lb boneless skinless chicken thighs or breasts, cut into bite-size pieces

 A delightful, mildly spicy one-pot dish that the entire family will enjoy.
 Jambalaya is a culinary creation from the Deep South of the United States, shaped by Spanish and French culinary traditions.

-Typically, jambalaya includes some type of sausage; however, this baked chicken jambalaya features chicken thighs and drumsticks, along with bacon lardons.
 This combination delivers a rich, savory flavor without the higher fat content associated with sausages.
 Consequently, we have included this recipe in our collection of low-calorie meals.
-It is simple to prepare—all cooked in a single pot, resulting in minimal cleanup.
-This recipe has truly endured over the years—it was first published in Women's Weekly in 1984.

 Essential tips for preparing baked chicken jambalaya